-House Kombucha is a family-run, community business dedicated to bringing the ancient tradition of fermenting living, probiotic teas into modern light.
+House Kombucha is a woman founded and employee-owned business dedicated to bringing the ancient tradition of fermenting living, probiotic teas into modern light.
 Founded by Rana Lehmer-Chang in 2009, we've become an integral part of the San Francisco Bay Area’s thriving food economy.
-Read our Founder's Story!

 History: Our Founder's Story